 Incremental backup is another smart type of system backup.
-It differs from differential backup because it utilizes a process which stores only a copy of the data that changed or was added since the last backup.
+It differs from differential backup because it utilizes a process that stores only a copy of the data that changed or was added since the last backup.
 It does not matter if the last backup was a full backup or an incremental backup.
 For instance, if you were to perform an incremental backup using a system on Tuesday, the software will only need to back up the data that changed since the last incremental backup.
 Backup using this system copies a lesser number of files.
-However the restore process may be considerably longer due to the fact that the software needs to rebuild the lost data from the most recent full backup and different incremental backups.
+However, the restore process may be considerably longer because the software needs to rebuild the lost data from the most recent full backup and different incremental backups.

-Basically differential and incremental backups are referred to as “smart backup” because they save time and disk space by storing only the recently changed files.
+Differential and incremental backups are referred to as "smart backup" because they save time and disk space by storing only the recently changed files.
 The major differences between them are in their working processes and the results obtained from each backup.
-The technology used in designing both backup systems was due to the fact that information on computer systems change slowly or rarely change.
-You will rarely find changes in the Operating system, system or user applications and other forms of user data.
-Typically, a tiny percentage information changes daily or weekly.
-Due to this, it is sensible to store data that changes on a daily basis.
+The technology used in designing both backup systems was because information on computer systems change slowly or rarely change.
+You will rarely find changes in the Operating system, system or user applications, and other forms of user data.
+Typically, a tiny percentage of information changes daily or weekly.
+Due to this, it is sensible to store data that changes daily.

-The next point is to discuss the major differences between both backup modes.
+The next point is to discuss the major differences between backup modes.

-For users of the Windows 10 OS, the AOMEI Backupper would most likely be the best third party software to be used to perform differential backup.
+For users of the Windows 10 OS, the AOMEI Backupper would most likely be the best third party software to be used to perform a differential backup.
 The differential backup can easily be set up using this software on windows 10 by following some simple steps.
-Before starting the differential backup, it is essential that you do a full backup at first.
-AOMEI will provide favourable backup solutions but if it is the first backup, it will execute a full backup.
-The AOMEI Backupper standard is compatible with Windows 10,8,7, Vista and XP.
+Before starting the differential backup, you must do a full backup at first.
+AOMEI will provide favorable backup solutions but if it is the first backup, it will execute a full backup.
+The AOMEI Backupper standard is compatible with Windows 10,8,7, Vista, and XP.
 Listed below are the steps to perform the backup on a Windows 10 computer system.

 Step 1.
 Download and install AOMEI Backupper

-Download a AOMEI Backupper version which is compatible with their computer systems.
+Download an AOMEI Backupper version that is compatible with their computer systems.
 After installation, launch it.
 In this example, we will use file backups.
 Click on Backup and then File Backup.